November 18, 2024

 I think it’s cool that a lot more people of color are starting to make this kind of music too, especially because it was very brought up in Europe and shit.
 I think it’s cool that we’re, in a way, like, claiming it as ours as well you know?
 Just seeing bands like Glixen and Cold Gawd.
 I mean, they make great music, and they happen to be people of color, and that’s sick.
 Not that I ever personally put myself down for being brown, but seeing these people, it’s like, “Oh shit!
 They’re doing it too!”
 It’s inspiring.

-How have your experiences and the things you listened to growing up influenced your personal tastes and the music you make now?
+KSDT: How have your experiences and the things you listened to growing up influenced your personal tastes and the music you make now?

 Mateo Ruiz: I’m 17 now.
 When I was like eight or nine, I was really into like 80s—

-Hold up, you’re only 17?
+KSDT: Hold up, you’re only 17?

-Mateo Ruiz: I was really into ‘80s pop.
+Mateo Ruiz: I’m 17.
+I was really into ‘80s pop.
 Michael Jackson and Madonna and stuff like that.
 When I was, like 10 or 11, my uncle, who has played in, a lot of hardcore bands was like, “That’s cool, but here’s this other world of music.”
 He showed me Metallica and Nirvana, and then later started moving me towards Weezer, hardcore punk bands like Minor Threat, Bad Brains, and then more towards that group of alternative, raw, bands like Title Fight.
 Philadelphia bands.
 Eventually, he started showing more interest in shoegaze and that’s when he began showing me bands like MBV, Slowdive, Lush, and Whirr.
 That gradual progression of bands, I would say, still has an impact because all of the pop melodies and catchy shit has translated into what I make now.

-So you released a single called “While” in July of this year.
+KSDT: So you released a single called “While” in July of this year.
 Could you just give some insight into the process of making and releasing that track?

 Mateo Ruiz: “While” is actually a very old song from 2021.
 There was an original demo, but in my mind, it was the full song of what I was cool with.
 It was originally released November 13, 2021, and it was recorded in my bedroom; MIDI, drums, guitar, and bass.
 I guess the origin of that song mainly started with Whirr, because I was really into their song “Leave” at the time, and I was like, “Fuck, it’s so cool that they have an ending song.”
 More recently, when we were doing the EP, we were just like, “Alright, we have these five songs.”
 I was really adamant about adding “While” to the mix, but I wanted it to be released separately.
 I didn’t want it to interfere with the sound of Florecer because I would say that the EP and “While” are pretty different.

-You also released your second EP Florecer earlier this year.
+KSDT: You also released your second EP Florecer earlier this year.
 Can you go track-by-track and tell us about that?

 Warm Stay: “Warm Stay” is the opening track, and it’s also the first track I wrote for the EP.
 It’s literally no different from the demo.
 Everything’s exactly the same as when I wrote it.
 I wrote it a day after we played our third out-of-town show in Pomona, and we had played with this band called The Crimes.
 They had a lot of guitar leads, and I was never really great at them.
 They kind of inspired me to make a song that was very leady.
 So, I wrote that song.
 That’s kind of the origin of that song.
 It has no meaning.
 I mean, at least I don’t think it has meaning to me right now.
 I always usually find the meaning after I write it, but yeah, I’m still trying to find that.